 Walking in Scotland is the perfect year-round activity, so who says you should miss out in the autumn and winter?
 Our twin-centre self-guided walking holidays in Perthshire and the Cairngorms are the perfect way to continue getting out into nature over the winter.
-Alongside the easy-going, largely low level, valley and forest walks that we recommend on your trip don't miss these top 5 sights, and things to do on a winter break in the Highlands.
+Alongside the easy-going, largely low level, valley and forest walks that we recommend on your trip don't miss these top 5 things to see and do on a winter break in the Highlands.

 1) Visit the grounds of Blair Castle

 Blair Castle is a jewel in the Perthshire countryside, located in the heart of Blair Atholl village and set among the sprawling forested grounds of Atholl Estate.
-Don't miss a visit to the grounds in winter when the castle itself is closed to visitors, you may even have them to yourself!
+Don't miss a visit to the grounds in winter, when the castle itself is closed to visitors - you may even have them to yourself!
 The castle is the home to Europe's only remaining private army, the Atholl Highlanders.
 This ceremonial infantry regiment are the personal bodyguard of the Duke of Atholl, chief of clan Murray who have called the castle home for over 750 years.

 2) Visit a Perthshire distillery